 What steps should I take to ensure that team accounts receive notifications when I assign a workflow?

-The email will be sent to the team account to which the workflow status is assigned, provided they have enabled the workflow events in the notification mapping.
+The email will be sent to the user to which the workflow status is assigned, provided they have enabled the workflow events in the notification mapping.
 To ensure that team accounts receive notifications when assigning a workflow, they need to enable the relevant events in the notification section.
 Follow these steps:

 Go to the Notification mapping tab and expand the Documentation editor accordion.